 What is Infrastructure Analytics?

-The Infrastructure analytics from Citrix Analytics for Performance provides insights into the status of the key components of your Citrix Virtual Apps and Desktops Sites.
+The Infrastructure analytics from Citrix Analytics for Performance provides insights into the status of key components in your Citrix Virtual Apps and Desktops sites.

-You can view the health and status of multiple Virtual Delivery Agents (VDAs) on a single dashboard.
+- You can view the health and status of multiple machines on a single dashboard.

-You can view the analytics of a single Site or get a cohesive view of VDA analytics across all your Sites.
+- You can view the analytics of machines in a single site or get a cohesive view across all sites.

-You can view VDA usage trends over a period based on its availability, usage, and load.
+- You can view machine usage trends over a period based on its availability and performance.

 This data enables you to take better-informed decisions about capacity management, perform analysis and risk assessment of your Sites.
 Thus, you can proactively take necessary actions to minimize critical failures and optimize the usage and performance of your Sites.